Schidley/buttonclicks/Readme.md

             .catch(error => console.error('Error:', error));
 ```

+This approach made it helpful to set a CSRF_TRUSTED_ORIGINS variable in settings.py

 ### Custom views - a novel method of incrementing

 While it may not be the most efficient way to increment a variable, as a demonstration of the flexibility of Django, a user's click count is incremented using the custom page view below -